nubenetes/awesome-kubernetes/docs/kubernetes.md

     - Configure Integrated Logging
     - Define Resource Minimums—but not Maximums
 - [medium.com/application-driven-infrastructure: Best Practices for Understanding Kubernetes Costs](https://medium.com/application-driven-infrastructure/best-practices-for-understanding-kubernetes-costs-f3c58a5e1ebf)
+- [collabnix.com: 10 Kubernetes Best Practices to Get You Started](https://collabnix.com/10-kubernetes-best-practices-to-get-you-started/) As a developer, understanding Kubernetes best practices is crucial to ensure smooth deployments, efficient operations, and enhanced security.
+- [armosec.io: How to avoid Kubernetes misconfigurations](https://www.armosec.io/blog/kubernetes-misconfigurations/) Misconfigurations are quite common in the deployment of Kubernetes if recommendations are not followed.
+Misconfigurations lead to several issues, including vulnerability to attacks and open access to sensitive information.

 <center>
 [![k8s experts be like](images/k8sexpertsbelike.jfif){: style="width:50%"}](https://twitter.com/memenetes)